 - Read reviews – The best tips for saving on insurance come from other customers, so take time to read reviews and learn from other customers how they have saved money on insurance.

 - Homeowners insurance – If you want to know how to save money on homeowners insurance, ask your insurer about smart home technology, or if they offer discounts for burglary or fire detection systems.
+You could significantly lower your cost.

 - Car insurance – And, if you’re looking to see how to save money on car insurance, there are a bunch of options.
 If you’re driving less because you aren’t commuting to an office every day, you could save money by asking your current insurer for a low mileage discount, or, you could switch policies to a “pay as you go” insurance model.